spicelang/spice/media/specs/compile-stages.md

 26. IR Optimizer for A
 27. Object Emitter for A

-Note for parallelization: <br>
+## Note for parallelization:

-The last three steps (IR Generator, IR Optimizer, Object Emitter) are executed for every source file individually and could be potentially parallelized.
+The last three steps (IR Generator, IR Optimizer, Object Emitter) are executed for every source file individually and can be parallelized.